What is an ACO?

 How Are Clinical Quality Control Measures Monitored?

-Using e-measures for CQMs is preferable in today's nonstop world.
+Using e-measures for clinical quality measures are preferable in today's nonstop world.
 Collecting this data electronically makes it easier to read and disseminate the information to the appropriate parties.
 That said, some medical facilities are only just making the move to using e-measures and may be relying on outdated means like paperwork to track this data.

 The U.S. Department of Health and Human Services also employs what is called Stage 1 Clinical Quality Measures.
 Only certain eligible professionals or EPs can participate in this separate data program which, according to HRSA's website, refers to CQMs as "processes, experience, and/or outcomes of patient care, observations or treatment that relate to one or more quality aims for health care such as effective, safe, efficient, patient-centered, equitable, and timely care."
 See the chart below for how EPs can choose a Stage 1 CQM.